scds/rdm-best-practices/topics/1-dmp.md

 - DMPs are living documents that should be used and updated throughout the entirety of the project's life cycle.
 - Some research funders require applicants to submit a DMP.
 - The seven topics that a DMP should cover are Data Collection, Documentation and Metadata, Storage and Backup, Preservation, Sharing and Reuse, Responsibilities and Resources, and Ethics and Legal Compliance
-- DMP Assistant provides some McMaster specific advice on what kind of resources are available to you.
+- DMP Assistant provides some McMaster-specific advice on what kinds of resources are available to you.

 <!-- You can add your additional resources for a specific lesson here, however there is also an additional resources page alongside the conclusion at the end of the workshop website. -->
 ## Additional Resources